 Please do not leave your bags of trash in a pile at a trailhead or next to other trash receptacles at a trailhead.
 This will only contribute to the trash issue on public lands as it runs the risk of wildlife getting into the trash bags.

-If at all possible, please dispose of your collected trash in your own household waste stream.
+Please dispose of your collected trash in your own household waste stream.
 This is the most effective way to ensure proper disposal.